-Hod HaSharon Park offers a lovely hike along the ecological lake, a climb on the top of the former waste dump, and a place for a picnic.
-Let’s begin exploring!
+Hod HaSharon Park offers lovely hikes along the ecological lake, a climb on the top of the former waste dump, and a beautiful place for a picnic.

 Table Of Contents